liyucheng09/Selective_Context/readme.md

     <img src="https://github.com/liyucheng09/Selective_Context/blob/main/results/sc.png" alt="Logo of Selective Context" width="auto" height="150" />
 </p>

-# Selective Context for Large Language Models
+# Selective Context for LLMs

-Selective Context is a novel approach for optimizing the usage of context in Large Language Models (LLMs) by filtering out less informative content.
-This approach allows LLMs to process long documents and maintain extended conversations more efficiently without compromising their performance on various tasks.
+Selective Context compresses your prompt and context to allows LLMs (such as ChatGPT) to process 2x more content.
+It is especially useful in dealing with long documents and maintaining long conversations without compromising their performance on various tasks!

 This repository contains the code and data for the paper: [Unlocking Context Constraints of LLMs: Enhancing Context Efficiency of LLMs with Self-Information-Based Content Filtering](https://arxiv.org/abs/2304.12102).